takagi/cl-cuda/README.markdown

 ## API

-### [Function] init-cuda-context

-    init-cuda-context dev-id &key (interop nil)

-Initializes the CUDA driver API, creates a new CUDA context and associates it with the calling thread.
-The `dev-id` parameter specifies a device number to get handle for.
-If the `interop` parameter is `nil`, an usual CUDA context is created.
-Otherwise, a CUDA context is created for OpenGL interoperability.

-If initialization or context creation will fail, `init-cuda-context` will be cancelled with calling `release-cuda-context`.

-### [Function] release-cuda-context

-    release-cuda-context

-Unloads a kernel module, destroys a CUDA context and releases all related resources.
-If a kernel module is not loaded, `release-cuda-context` raises no error, just does nothing.
-Similarly, if a CUDA context is not created, it just does nothing about it.
+Explain some API frequently used here.

-### [Macro] with-cuda-context
+### [Macro] with-cuda

-    with-cuda-context (dev-id &key (interop nil)) &body body
+    WITH-CUDA (dev-id) &body body

-Keeps a CUDA context during `body`.
-The `dev-id` and `interop` parameters are passed to `init-cuda-context` function which appears in its expansion form.
+Initializes CUDA and keeps a CUDA context during `body`. `dev-id` are passed to `get-cuda-device` function and the device handler returned is passed to `create-cuda-context` function to create a CUDA context in the expanded form.
+The results of `get-cuda-device` and `create-cuda-context` functions are bound to `*cuda-device*` and `*cuda-context*` special variables respectively.
+The kernel manager unloads before `with-cuda` exits.

 ### [Function] synchronize-context

-    synchronize-context
+    SYNCHRONIZE-CONTEXT

-Blocks until the device has completed all preceding requested tasks.
+Blocks until a CUDA context has completed all preceding requested tasks.

 ### [Function] alloc-memory-block

-    alloc-memory-block type n &key (interop nil) => memory block
+    ALLOC-MEMORY-BLOCK type size

-Allocates a memory block to hold `n` elements of type `type` and returns it.
-Actually, linear memory areas are allocated on both device and host memory respectively, and a memory block holds pointers to the areas to abstract them.
+Allocates a memory block to hold `size` elements of type `type` and returns it.
+Actually, linear memory areas are allocated on both host and device memory and the memory block holds pointers to them.

-If the `interop` parameter is nil, linear memory areas are allocated to be used for an usual CUDA context.
-Otherwise, they are allocated to be used for an CUDA context under OpenGL interoperability.

 ### [Function] free-memory-block

-    free-memory-block block
+    FREE-MEMORY-BLOCK memory-block

-Frees `block` previously allocated by `alloc-memory-block`.
-Freeing a given memory block twice does nothing.
+Frees `memory-block` previously allocated by `alloc-memory-block`.
+Freeing a memory block twice should cause an error.

 ### [Macro] with-memory-block, with-memory-blocks

-    with-memory-block (var type size &key (interop nil)) &body body
+    WITH-MEMORY-BLOCK (var type size) &body body

-    with-memory-blocks (bindings) &body body
+    WITH-MEMORY-BLOCKS ({(var type size)}*) &body body
-    bindings ::= {(var type size &key (interop nil))}*

-Bind `var` to a memory block allocated using `alloc-memory-block` applied to given `type`, `size` and `interop` parameters during `body`. `with-memory-blocks` is a plural form of `with-memory-block`.
+Binds `var` to a memory block allocated using `alloc-memory-block` applied to given `type` and `size` during `body`.
+The memory block is freed using `free-memory-block` when `with-memory-block` exits. `with-memory-blocks` is a plural form of `with-memory-block`.

+### [Function] sync-memory-block

+    SYNC-MEMORY-BLOCK memory-block direction

+Copies stored data between host memory and device memory for `memory-block`. `direction` is either `:host-to-device` or `:device-to-host` which specifies the direction of copying.

-### [Accessor] mem-aref
+### [Accessor] memory-block-aref

-    mem-aref block index => value
+    MEMORY-BLOCK-AREF memory-block index

-Accesses the memory block `block` element specified by the `index`.
-Since the accessed memory area via `mem-aref` is that on host memory, use `memcpy-host-to-device` and `memcpy-device-to-host` functions to synchronize stored data on host and device memory areas.
+Accesses `memory-block`'s element specified by `index`.
+Note that the accessed memory area is that on host memory.
+Use `sync-memory-block` to synchronize stored data between host memory and device memory.

-### [Function] memcpy-host-to-device

-    memcpy-host-to-device &rest blocks

-Copies from host memory to device memory for given memory blocks `blocks` which abstract the memory areas.

-### [Function] memcpy-device-to-host

-    memcpy-device-to-host &rest blocks

-Copies from device memory to host memory for given memory blocks `blocks` which abstract the memory areas.
+### [Special Variable] \*tmp-path\*

+Specifies the temporary directory in which cl-cuda generates files such as `.cu` file and `.ptx` file.
+The default is `"/tmp/"`.

+    (setf *tmp-path* "/path/to/tmp/")

 ### [Special Variable] \*nvcc-options\*

-Specifies additional command-line options to be pass to the NVIDIA CUDA Compiler which cl-cuda calls internally.
+Specifies additional command-line options to be passed to `nvcc` comand which cl-cuda calls internally.
+The default is `(list "-arch=sm_11")`.

-Default: `(list "-arch=sm_11")`

     (setf *nvcc-options* (list "-arch=sm_20 --verbose"))

-### [Special Variable] \*tmp-path\*

-Specifies the temporary directory in which cl-cuda generates files such as .cu file and .ptx file to compile kernel module.

-Default: `"/tmp/"`

-    (setf *tmp-path* "/path/to/tmp/")

 ### [Special Variable] \*nvcc-binary\*

-Specifies the path to the NVIDIA CUDA Compiler so that cl-cuda can call it internally.
+Specifies the path to `nvcc` command so that cl-cuda can call internally.
+The default is just `nvcc`.

-Default: `nvcc`

     (setf *nvcc-binary* "/path/to/nvcc")

 ### [Special Variable] \*show-messages\*

 Specifies whether to let cl-cuda show operational messages or not.

-Default: `t`
+The default is `t`.

-    (setf *show-messages* t)
+    (setf *show-messages* nil)

 ## Kernel Description Language